Consolidated key figures

 Unaudited financial information:

-St1 Nordic Oy will publish its financial statements release on 31 March 2020 and its Annual Report on 30 April 2020.
+St1 Nordic Oy will publish its financial statements release for 2020 on 31 March 2021.

 For more information, please contact: